Bessouat40/arXivFlow/README.md

 - Fetch ArXiv Papers: Automatically query the ArXiv API for research papers based on a topic and publication date.
 - PDF Ingestion: Download the PDF files and store them in a MinIO bucket.
+- Embeddings extraction : Extract embeddings and store them inside Chroma vector store.
-- Pipeline Orchestration: Use Prefect flows and tasks to schedule and manage the pipeline.
+- Pipeline Orchestration: Use Prefect flows and tasks to schedule and manage the pipelines.
+- UI to display pdf, read them and filter them.

 ## Installation